The edge of privacy features

 I am running a full node on my bare metal box.
 I understand it and am not quite ready to migrate it to Dojo’s docker-compose managed image.
 I like the idea of modularity and I have other services which depend on the full node.
 Dojo can expose it’s managed full node, but that is a project for another day.

-Dojo has some advanced docs on running an external full node, but there are a few missing tips which tripped me up.
+Dojo has some advanced docs on running an external full node, but still took me a bit to figure out.

 The complexities boil down to full node configurations (e.g.

-/etc/bitcoin/bitcoin.conf) to make sure the Dojo docker images can talk to the node.
-The Dojo docker images are on their own “bridged” docker network, so its not as simple as always putting
+/etc/bitcoin/bitcoin.conf) to make sure the Dojo containers can talk to the node.
+The Dojo containers are on their own “bridged” network, so its not as simple as always putting

 rpcport=8332 rpcuser=bitcoin rpcpassword=topsecretpassword rpcallowip=192.168.1.0/24 rpcallowip=172.28.1.2/16 rpcallowip=172.28.1.7/16 rpcbind=0.0.0.0 rpcthreads=4 rpctimeout=300 txindex=1 server=1 dbcache=300 zmqpubhashblock=tcp://0.0.0.0:9502 zmqpubrawtx=tcp://0.0.0.0:9501